danherrera0/SPOON_Server/README.md

 ### (2) Fork the front end repo

-In the project directory, you can run:
+In the project directory, located:[here](https://github.com/diaaanek/SPOON_Client), you can run:

-  `npm start`
+  `npm i && npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### 💻 Supporting Versions